microsoft/dstoolkit-kg-search/README.md

 ### Local Development

-The frontend and search APIs applicatons can be run locally.
+The frontend and search APIs applications can be run locally.
 The source code is tested in python 3.8 only.
 Here are the steps to start the frontend and search APIs applications:
 1. Git clone the repository
-2. Create a virtual enviroment and install the dependency:
+2. Create a virtual environment and install the dependency:
 ```
 conda create -n kg-search python=3.8
 conda activate kg-search